RonShlomo/popcorn/instructions.md

 This will start the app in development mode, and you can access it at http://localhost:3000.

 9. Running Tests
 NestJS uses Jest for testing.
-To run the tests, use the following command:
+To run the tests, use the following commands:
+command: npm install --save-dev jest @nestjs/testing ts-jest @types/jest
 command: npm run test
 This will run all unit tests in the project.